Krolikov-K/FastMCP-PowerShell/docs/getting-started.md

 1. Explore the [Cmdlet Reference](./cmdlet-reference.md) for detailed information about all available cmdlets
 2. Check out the [Advanced Scenarios](./advanced-scenarios.md) guide for more complex use cases
-3. Review the [Best Practices](./best-practices.md) for tips on getting the most out of FastMCP
+3. Learn about logging and debugging with `Set-Logging` and `Get-Logger`

-For any issues or questions, please file them on our [GitHub repository](https://github.com/example/FastMCP-PowerShell/issues).
+For any issues or questions, please file them on our GitHub repository.